johannesbottcher/MDT-Quick-Manual/README.md

 with pdfTeX.
 If you need to compile with another engine, you need to make the according changes.

 Modern package `biblatex` is used to do the bibliography.
+You can split the bibliography if you want, you can also do a bibliography for every chapter.
 If you need, for some reason, to use the older `natbib` package, feel free to do so.
 The backend is set to use `BibTeX` to sort the bibliography.
 Modern tool `biber` has more features and can handle scripts with accents better.
-As soon as you have accents in your bibliography, consider switching to `biber`.
+As soon as you have accents in your bibliography, consider switching to `biber` (`backend=biber`).

 Package `caption` is used to define the captions of tables and figures.